52147/673-final/README.md

 # 673-final 期末考猜題
+## Sample Questions
+1. Explain why microservices should have low coupling and high cohesion.

+- In microservices architecture, low coupling and high cohesion are essential characteristics.
+- Low coupling means that services should be loosely connected, while high cohesion means that services should be highly focused.
+- Having low coupling and high cohesion allows for greater flexibility, scalability, and ease of maintenance in microservices architecture.
+2. You are a software product manager for a company developing educational software products based around scientific simulations to be used by colleges.
+Explain why it is important to develop a product roadmap so that final product releases are available in the first three months of the year.

+- Developing a product roadmap for first quarter releases is important for timeliness, competitive advantage, and revenue generation.
+- A product roadmap can help ensure that product releases are planned and executed efficiently, taking into account development, testing, and deployment timelines.

+3. In the context of RESTful services, explain what is meant by a ‘resource’.
+How do RESTful services address resources and operate on them?

+- In RESTful services, a resource is a unit of information that can be accessed and manipulated through a well-defined interface.
+- RESTful services operate on resources using HTTP methods such as GET, POST, PUT, and DELETE.
+- Examples of resources in an educational software product could include student records, course schedules, and quiz questions.
+- HTTP methods allow clients to access and modify resources in a RESTful service.
 ## lecture 1
 ### Product Manager
 - Product management is a complex discipline that requires multiple skills to master.